 - Open Live's preferences by pressing [ctrl][,] on your keyboard.

 - Under "Plug-In Sources" please select the folder, where the VST plug-in DLLs have been installed to (see above).
 Note: selecting a whole drive, a Windows system folder or the whole "Program Files" folder as plug-in location can cause Live to crash at launch.

 - Then switch "Use VST Plug-In Custom Folder" On.

-- If Live crashes at launch after installing a plug-in, you can press and hold the [alt] key while the splash screen is shown when Live is launching.
+- If Live crashes at launch after installing a plug-in, you can press and hold the [alt] key then launch Live.
 This will skip the plug-in scanning process and temporarily disable 3rd party plug-in support.

 - Reinstall the plug-in.
 If the crashes continue, contact support with any available crash reports.